 To finish up, gouache is an excellent option for those looking to create very stylized, more painterly artworks.
 It can also work great for lettering, visual journaling, and quick sketches.
 Artists who like bold color, outlines and expressive styles should definitely give this type of paint a try!

 Thank you SO much for reading this post!
 Trying out different types of art media and experimenting is such an important part of an artistic journey!
-I hope you are having fun with it. :) See you soon!

 Feel free to send me an